jonaspleyer/cellular_raza/paper.md

 These aspects are directly related to the properties of the cells, domain, or other external interactions.
-The user selects a cellular representation, which can be built from pre-existing building blocks or fully customized bottom-up , if desired.
+The user selects a cellular representation, which can be built from pre-existing building blocks or fully customized bottom-up.
-'cellular_raza' utilizes macros to generate code contingent on the simulation aspects .
+'cellular_raza' utilizes macros to generate code contingent on the simulation aspects.
 It makes extensive use of generics and provides abstract numerical solvers.
-'cellular_raza' encapsulates the inherent complexity of the code generation process, yet enables users to modify the specifics of the simulation through the use of additional keyword arguments .
+'cellular_raza' encapsulates the inherent complexity of the code generation process, yet enables users to modify the specifics of the simulation through the use of additional keyword arguments.
 Consequently, users are able to fully and deeply customize the representation and behaviour of the agents.
 Each simulation aspect is abstractly formulated as a trait in Rust's type system.
-The getting-started guide provides a good entry point and explains every step from building, running to visualizing.
+The getting-started guide provides a good entry point and explains every step from building to running and visualizing.

 # Examples

-In the following, we present four different examples how to use `cellular_raza` (see [cellular-raza.com/showcase](https://cellular-raza.com/showcase)).
+In the following, we present four different examples of how to use `cellular_raza` (see [cellular-raza.com/showcase](https://cellular-raza.com/showcase)).

 ## Cell Sorting

 Cell sorting is a naturally occurring phenomenon [@Steinberg1963; @Graner1992].
-The cellular `Interaction` is specific to their species.
+The cellular interaction is specific to their species.
 We consider two distinct types represented by soft spheres.
 They physically attract each other at close proximity if their species is identical.
 Cells are placed randomly inside a cube with reflective boundary conditions.